LeiLiSysBio/FUNdue/README.md

 ### Waiting list ###

 Welcome for your comments
+### Version 0.5 ###
+Add the function for pathway visulization fix the bugs caused by pathway enrichment

 ### Version 0.4.2 ###
 Add gene set enrichment function for the pathway and ontology analysis